nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * **`list`** : Lists all contacts.

-* **`summarise`** : Summarises all contacts into their respective faculty and informs the reader percentage of student from that faculty is Covid positive.
+* **`summarise`** : Summarises all contacts into their respective faculty and informs you the percentage of student from that faculty/block is Covid positive.

 * **`add n/John Doe b/E f/SoC p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 mc/A0253647C cs/NEGATIVE t/leader`** : Adds a student named `John Doe` to Tracey.